locustio/locust/docs/writing-a-locustfile.rst

 Also you can set the :py:attr:`fixed_count <locust.User.fixed_count>` attribute.
 In this case the weight property will be ignored and the exact count users will be spawned.
 These users are spawned first.
-In the below example the only instance of AdminUser will be spawned to make some specific work with more accurate control of request count independently of total user count.
+In the example below, only one instance of AdminUser will be spawned, to make some specific work with more accurate control of request count independently of total user count.

 .. code-block:: python